google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Mulberry Plant (56)-Silkworm Tree Skip to main content

 Old branches can be brittle and a heavy crop may cause them to crack or break.
 Use forked sticks as props to support the main branches from summer onwards.

-Fruit ripens over a period of weeks during late August and early September.
+Fruit ripens for weeks during late August and early September.
 Birds love mulberries and netting is recommended to ensure that the crop is not eaten before you can harvest it.

 When ripe fruit falls on the surface of a patio it will make unsightly stains (one good reason why you should not plant a mulberry over a patio).
 Beware of carrying squashed fruit into the house on shoes.
 If the tree is planted as a specimen in a lawn, the grass must be kept short at harvest time so the fruit is easy to spot.